Where can I pay the additional charge for my class?

 Where are the faculty offices located?

-All faculty offices are in the administrative wing of Carmichael Gym (2nd floor, above University Recreation).
-See this link Teaching Faculty for all faculty information, including education background, courses taught, and contact information.
+All faculty offices are in the Wellness and Recreation Center (1st floor, 1170 office block).
+Visit our Faculty & Staff page for all faculty information, including education background, courses taught, and contact information.

 Do HESM courses count toward the GEP?